lburscheidt/lburscheidt/README.md

 - 📫 How to reach me: email me here!
 - 😄 Pronouns: They/them or he/him.
 - ⚡ Fun fact: I lived in London for a long time.
-- I am currently working through The Odin Project.
+- I am currently working through The Odin Project and freeCodeCamp.
 Here are all the projects I've created for it so far.

+## The Odin Project

 |Course | Project Name | My Code | My Live Preview |
 |-------|--------------|---------|-----------------|